songrit/mindapp/README.md

 Then generate and seed, which will create initial user admin:secret

     $ rails generate mindapp:install
+    $ bundle
     $ rake db:seed

 Your app is now ready at http://localhost:3000/.

 When make changes to app/mindapp/index.mm, run

     $ rake mindapp:update